- As low as $401/Night

 - Cottage

 These individual cottages come with all the amenities of home including a full kitchen plus a washer and dryer in every unit.
 Summer Cottages are raised beach homes, with parking underneath for your convenience.
-Only a short distance to the white sandy beaches and Blue Atlantic or you could just relax by your choice of pools and savor the delightfully landscaped grounds.
+Only a short distance to the white sandy beaches and Blue Atlantic or you could just relax by your choice of pools and savor the gorgeously landscaped grounds.
 Wi-Fi, is a real plus.

 Just a block and a half off the Ocean sits an intimate community of complimentary standing, individual cottages, Summer Cottages offer beach lovers their own private home at the beach.
 This 3 bedroom complimentary standing home has cable TV in 2 bedrooms and the living room, wireless internet, washer/dryer, central air conditioning, private porch and covered parking.
 The home has a King, 2 Fulls and 2 Twins.

-Appreciate an outdoor pool and serenity of the Summer Cottages.
+Savor an outdoor pool and serenity of the Summer Cottages.
 We rent to families and groups age 25 and older.
 Internet access

 UNIT IS LIMITED TO THE NUMBER OF PERSONS ACCEPTED UNDER LISTED OCCUPANCY